FahadOS/dissertation/draftInterim.typ

 To carefully address these concerns, this project will produce a software suite to assess Rust's practical advantages within the Linux kernel.
 An automated framework will benchmark performance by executing a comparative suite that tests Rust modules provided by the user against other languages and variables.

 == Related Work
-Extensive related work has focused on quantitative performance benchmarks between Rust and C, with findings largely indicating that Rust introduces performance overhead and does not eliminate all bug classes @Chen2022 @Garber2025.
+Extensive related work has focused on quantitative performance benchmarks between Rust and C, with findings largely indicating that Rust introduces performance overhead and does not eliminate all bug classes @Chen2022 @Garber2025. could even mention the United States' Biden Administration 2024 report on using memory safe languages, "Future Software should be Memory-Safe"

 === Research Gap
 There may be a research gap in these assessments of Rust's advantages, as purely quantifying overhead is insufficient to capture the full trade-off, and the project will address this by including evaluation of high-level abstractions and built-in safety guarantees.